 Sauté the Fiddleheads

-- Add fiddleheads, parmesan cheese, feta cheese and dill and sauté for an additional 7-8 minutes approximately.
+- Add cooked fiddleheads, parmesan cheese, feta cheese and dill and sauté for an additional 7-8 minutes approximately.

 - Serve hot.